Training

 What is the HMS Florida Program?

-Heritage Monitoring Scouts (HMS Florida) is a public engagement program focused on tracking changes to historical structures, cemeteries, and archaeological sites at risk, particularly those impacted by climate change in the form of erosion and sea level rise.
+Heritage Monitoring Scouts (HMS Florida) is a public engagement program created by the Florida Public Archaeology Network focused on tracking changes to cultural sites at risk, particularly those impacted by climate change in the form of erosion and sea level rise.

-FPAN staff train members of the public to identify, document, and monitor cultural sites and their conditions.
+FPAN staff train members of the public to identify, document, and monitor cultural sites including historical cemeteries, structures, and archaeological sites and their conditions.
 The training includes locating appropriate sites, identifying cultural materials, like artifacts, and assessing site conditions based on possible threats.
 Trainees learn to photograph and describe sites, threats, and materials without disturbing these special places.
 They also receive training to use the HMS Florida Monitoring Database, an interactive, map-based website, to submit all of this information to be securely curated and used by FPAN staff and other professionals to help make smart decisions about these cultural resources.

 Once trained, members of the public are official “HMS Florida Scouts”.
 Scouts can continue monitoring sites using the HMS Florida Monitoring Database with FPAN staff during organized visits, in small groups, or on their own.